Coram and the visual arts

 Throughout our history, Coram has inspired art and artists alike.

 The artist William Hogarth was involved with the Foundling Hospital from the early days, and was a founding governor.
 The Foundling Hospital Art Collection was England’s first public gallery which attracted a daily crowd of spectators and raised valuable funds for the children.
 It was created thanks to Hogarth, who donated many art works to the Foundling Hospital and encouraged leading artists of the time, such as Thomas Gainsborough and Sir Joshua Reynolds, to do the same.
 Many of the works were displayed in the Hospital dining room, so that the children could benefit from them.
+The collection included Hogarth’s portrait of Thomas Coram, which is on display in the Foundling Museum.

 Victorian era artist Emma Brownlow King is best known for her detailed paintings depicting everyday scenes from the Foundling Hospital.
 The daughter of John Brownlow, a foundling who had been brought up in the Hospital, she donated four paintings to be displayed covering topics from The Sick Room to The Christening.